-While iterative methods can be the only possible choice in highresolution simulations (e.g., in scientific computing), in real-time simulation scales, sparse direct solvers with pre-computed factorization are hard to beat, as we show in Figure 12.
-Specifically, we test Newton's method with linear systems solved using CG with 5 and 15 iterations, using Jacobi preconditioner.
-Even with 15 CG iterations, the accuracy is still not the same as with the direct solver the computational cost becomes high.
-If we use only five CG iterations the running time improves, but the convergence rate suffers because the descent directions are not sufficiently effective.
-The method of Gast et al. [2015] initially outperforms Newton with CG, however, the convergence slows down in subsequent iterations.
+While iterative methods can be the only possible choice in highresolution simulations (e.g., in scientific computing), in real-time simulation scales, sparse direct solvers with precomputed factorization are hard to beat, as we show in Figure 16.
+Specifically, we test Newton's method with linear systems solved using CG with five and 15 iterations, using a Jacobi preconditioner.
+Even with 15 CG iterations, the accuracy is still not the same as with the direct solver, while the computational cost becomes high.
+If we use only five CG iterations, the linear system solving time improves, but the convergence rate suffers because the descent directions are not sufficiently effective.
+The method of Gast et al. [2015] initially outperforms Newton with CG; however, the convergence slows down in subsequent iterations.
 We also tried to apply CG to our method, in lieu of the direct solver.
-With 15 CG iterations the convergence is competitive, however, the CG solver is slower.
+With 15 CG iterations, the convergence is competitive; however, the CG solver is slower.